Virtual folder: Saved Searches

-Windows Vista, released in November 2006, introduced the concept of virtual folders to the Windows platform with the introduction of Saved Searches, which aggregate and display items based on their properties rather than folders or hierarchical paths on disk.
+Windows Vista released in November 2006 introduced virtual folders to the Windows platform with the introduction of Saved Searches, which present items based on their properties rather than folder hierarchies on disk.
 Saved Searches are not folders — they do not store items — they instead are XML files that retain a query for utilization by Windows Search.
-Saved Searches can be defined based on customizable parameters including dates, metadata, names, paths to search (called the scopes), and item types — such as attachments, communications, documents, emails, folders, programs, photos, tracks, and videos.
-A similar approach for saving queries exists in Windows XP and the Indexing Service, as searches can be saved as .fnd files; however, this only saves the user's search criteria and users must specify the location to search and perform the search again after opening, as results are not dynamic.
-Query Composition in Windows Vista also allows Saved Searches to scope other Saved Searches to further refine results.
+Saved Searches can be defined based on customizable parameters including dates, metadata, names, locations to search (called the scopes), and item types.
+When a Saved Search is created, the query retains the presentation layout that appeared when the search was first performed such that subsequent searches will present identical arrangements of items.
+Saved Searches can also be constructed on other Saved Searches (query composition).

 By default, Windows Vista references the disk partition and user profile of a created Saved Search as part of its scope, which inhibits their ability to return content from different machines or partitions when transferred to other machines.
 Microsoft released a SearchMelt Creator utility that changes the scope of Saved Searches to reference the %USERPROFILE% environment variable, which allows them to operate on other machines or profiles; users can also edit Saved Searches manually to reference %USERPROFILE% to facilitate sharing.

 Saved Searches additionally allow users to create stacks of data, which are collections of items assembled by properties such as document authors.
 The same content can appear in more than one stack.
 Users can, by way of example, first navigate to a specific author stack then to a keyword stack, or to the same keyword stack and to the same author stack without creating new folders or changing the underlying location on disk, which frees users from the limitation of a hierarchical folder structure where one item can only be stored in one location — this liberation from folder hierarchies was a primary benefit and differentiator of WinFS.